What’s planned for Northcote?

-To make this happen, the community facilities on Cadness Reserve at the back of the town centre could move to a potential new multi-purpose building (subject to feasibility and ongoing community consultation).
-We could then sell part of the vacated reserve land to enable new residential development.
+To make this happen, the community facilities on Cadness Reserve at the back of the town centre could move to a potential multi-purpose building (subject to feasibility and ongoing community consultation).
 The town centre will feature higher-density housing.

-Our plan includes a new, larger supermarket with mixed-use development including shops, housing and undercroft parking.
+Our plan includes a new, larger supermarket with mixed-use development including shops, housing and undercover parking.

 We’ll also improve public spaces by:

-- creating a new town squareclose to the multi-purpose community building.
-It will be a dedicated and safe space for events, activities and celebration
+- creating a new town square close to the community facilities.
+It will be a dedicated and safe space for events, activities and celebrations

 - upgrading Cadness Reserve to include a children’s play park